Misophonia: When Life's Noises Drive You Mad

 "It's as if the survival part of the brain thinks somehow it's being attacked or it's in danger," says Jaffe.

-Misophonia only got its name a few years ago and it is not officially listed as a diagnosis in any medical manuals.
+Misophonia got its name just a few years ago, and it is not officially listed as a diagnosis in any medical manuals.
 Many doctors have never heard of it, and if patients do mention their symptoms, they are sometimes dismissed or diagnosed with a mood disorder.

 While many people with misophonia also have anxiety or depression, not all of them do.
 There are few studies on misophonia, and experts disagree over whether it should be classified as its own disorder or a subset of another.